devflowinc/ruby-sdk/docs/TopicApi.md

 Create Topic

-Create Topic  Create a new chat topic.
+Create a new chat topic.
 Topics are attached to a owner_id's and act as a coordinator for conversation message history of gen-AI chat sessions.
 Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples